Esri/pyprt/README_windows.md

-Before you start working with this example, please make sure you follow the main installation instructions for the CityEngine SDK in the README.md file at the root of this example repository.
+Before you start working with this example, please make sure you follow the main installation instructions for the CityEngine SDK in the README.md file at the root of the CityEngine SDK example [repository](https://github.com/Esri/esri-cityengine-sdk).
 This will explain how to get the sdk binaries and example data.